armoar334/flmgr.sh/README.md

 # flmgr.sh
 ## a fast, hackable file manager written in bash
-flmgr.sh is a small, fast and most importantly modular file manager / browser, written with a dependency on only bash and coreutils
+flmgr.sh is a small, fast and most importantly modular file manager / browser, written with in bash

 ## Installing
 ```